 I read over the job spec.
-Quite a lot responsibilities, but looks promising.
+Many responsibilities, but looks promising.
 I think I’ll apply.

 Wait a minute.
 Is this a different website?
-I have to create an account?
+I need to create an account?

 I’m applying for a job, not joining a dating agency.
 Not liking this, but I’ll go with it for now.

 Do my eyes deceive me?
 What is a bloody Captcha doing here?
 Empathy is definitely lacking here.

 Oh no, is my browser not showing this page correctly?
 Does that mean there is a better version?

 At least I only see four steps.
 At last, it’s giving me some feedback.
 Next…